-The Statewide Transfer General Education Core (STGEC) ensures that your 30 hours of general education credit transfers between public colleges and universities.
-Whether you’ve just started college or have completed your 30 hours of general education credits, the following resources can help you with next steps.30 credit hours guaranteed to transfer
+The Indiana College Core ensures that your 30 hours of general education credit transfers between Indiana public colleges and universities.
+Whether you’ve just started college or have completed your 30 hours of general education credits, the following resources can help you with the next steps.

 Foundational Intellectual Skills